awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-loudness.md

-# Investigate loudness scores in Contact Lens<a name="contact-lens-loudness"></a>
+# Investigate loudness scores during calls<a name="contact-lens-loudness"></a>

-A loudness score measures how loudly the customer or agent are speaking\.
+A loudness score measures how loudly the customer or agent are speaking during a call\.
 Contact Lens displays an analysis of the conversation that lets you identify where the customer or agent may be talking loudly and have a negative sentiment\.

 ## How to use loudness scores<a name="investigate-loudness-scores"></a>